How NOT to Install Drywall

 1. Order less material than you need so you end up having to patch it together.
 Ignore what you've read online about allowing a safety margin of 10 percent extra, and the cost of drywall being only ten dollars or so for a 4 x 8 sheet.
 Every penny counts these days, amiright?

 2. Neglect to organize the correct tools.
-Besides sheets of wallboard, most people have the following supplies on hand: tape measure, pencil, utility knife, drywall screws, and spiral saw.
+Besides sheets of wallboard, most people have the following supplies on hand: tape or laser measure, pencil, utility knife, drywall screws, and spiral saw.
 That's not your style, though -- you prefer to live dangerously!

 3. Assume that your drywall installation project will not create a dust storm in your house.
 Breathing masks and safety goggles are for sissies.
 Turn off the a/c so dust won't spread through your duct system?
-Don't be paranoid.
+Don't be so paranoid.

 5. Cut the Sheetrock exactly to fit.
 Your neighbor might do it differently, by leaving a gap at the edges of ¼ to ½ inch.
 He might care about the possibility of crumbling or breaking a drywall edge if it's wedged in too tightly.
 You?
 You just hum a chorus or two of "Que Sera Sera" and get on with the job.